Student Resources

 Singapore is well known for its food industry and hotels.
 As Singapore lures visitors from all around the globe, this makes the hospitality industry in Singapore vibrant with enough scope to keep growing.

-Singapore is also looking to promote more of medical tourism a well as promoting the Buddhist temples to attract more visitors to the country.
+Singapore is also looking to promote more medical tourism as well as promoting the Buddhist temples to attract more visitors to the country.

 Living in Singapore as a student